u-boot/u-boot/doc/develop/bootstd.rst

 Systems (such as Chromium OS) and devices (beyond just block and network devices).
 It supports EFI boot and EFI bootmgr too.

+Finally, standard boot supports the operation of :doc:`vbe`.

 Bootflow
 --------